-- AUTOFLUORESCENCE.
-Uses a bronchoscope with a special light and a camera, which captures live color video viewed on a monitor.
-Under this light, abnormal/pre-cancerous tissue appears in a different color than normal tissue. - a bronchoscope and ultrasound (high frequency sound waves) and allows for better examination of the lymph nodes and other structures in the center of the chest to see if cancer has spread. - ELECTROMAGNETIC NAVIGATION.
-Uses a bronchoscope to reach the lungs.
+- bronchoscope with a special light and a camera, which captures live color video viewed on a monitor.
+Under this light, abnormal/pre-cancerous tissue appears in a different color than normal tissue. - --- ENDOBRONCHIAL ULTRASOUND (EBUS).
+Uses a bronchoscope and ultrasound (high frequency sound waves) and allows for better examination of the lymph nodes and other structures in the center of the chest to see if cancer has spread. - a bronchoscope to reach the lungs.
 Pictures from a CT scan and GPS-like technology are used to create a map and navigate to the nodule.
 This procedure allows doctors to get to the outer areas of the lung which may be difficult to reach using traditional bronchoscopy.